caoccao/Javet/docs/tutorial/memory_management.rst

 Aggressive GC
 -------------

-Just get ``V8Runtime`` from Javet engine pool that aggressively sends GC notification when an engine is being released back to engine pool.
+Just get ``V8Runtime`` from Javet engine pool that aggressively sends GC notification to idle engine in daemon thread.
+There is no performance overhead because:

-Behind the scene, the engine and notifies V8 to perform GC in ``JavetEngineConfig.getSendGCNotificationInMillis()``.
-Application may change the deadline by calling ``JavetEngineConfig.setSendGCNotificationInMillis(...)``.
+* The engine performs GC when it is idle in a dedicated thread.
+* Javet engine pool is lock free so that the GC doesn't affect other worker threads.

-This behavior can be turned off by calling ``JavetEngineConfig.setSendGCNotificationInMillis(0)``.
+Of course, this behavior can be turned off by calling ``JavetEngineConfig.setAutoSendGCNotification(false)``.

 [`Home <../../README.rst>`_] [`Tutorial <index.rst>`_]